byu-cpe/ComputingBootCamp/website/_selfpaced/How_to_create_Automated_Pass-off_Tests.md

 <img src = "{% link media/testDocumentation/TestEx2.png %}" width="900">

-You may be wondering, what happens if the pull request gets merged?
-Wouldn't that potentially mess up the repository?
+You may be wondering, "What happens if the pull request gets merged?
+Wouldn't that potentially mess up the repository?"
 You'd be correct, and for that reason the framework is set up so that the user only needs to submit a pull request, not merge one.
 The pass-off files will automatically pull the necessary code from the user's pull request so that no merging is necessary.
 In addition, if we allowed merging, users could potentially edit the pass-off tests to cheat the system (more on that later).
 For this reason, the makeTest repository has settings enabled that don't allow merging without approving reviews from CODEOWNERS (users on GitHub with "ownership" over the code).
 The CODEOWNERS file, which is always found within a .github folder in a repository, specifies which users own which code.
 The makeTest repository has deemed the BYUComputingBootCampTests user as a CODEOWNER for all the files in the repository, which effectively means that nothing can be merged without our approval.
 This stops any malicious activity from users.

 <img src = "{% link media/testDocumentation/TestEx3.png %}" width="900">